 Points of Inspiration

 We are committed to a strong liberal arts curriculum that develops critical thinking skills across disciplines.
-PC offers a 13:1 undergraduate student to professor ratio, and six of our professors have been named South Carolina Professor of the year.
-There are 42 majors and 57 minors to choose from.
 We believe it takes a community to make a great college.
 PC graduates are well-rounded, thoughtful, and intelligent contributors to society.

 90% of our graduates continue to graduate school or start their careers within six months of graduation.
 These graduates have lived by the PC honor code during their years here, which teaches accountability and respect across the campus.
 This code follows our graduates into the workplace and sets them apart.